MicrosoftDocs/biztalk-docs/biztalk/core/task-5-configure-the-transform-shape1.md

 ---
-description: "Learn more about: Task 5: Configure the Transform Shape"
+description: "Learn how to configure a Transform shape for BizTalk Server."
 title: "Task 5: Configure the Transform Shape1 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"